grabbou/ai-agent-framework/README.md

 })
 ```

-Note that agent provider always takes precedence over workflow provider.
-Tools always receive provider from the agent that triggered their execution.
+Note that an agent's provider always takes precedence over a workflow's provider.
+Tools always receive the provider from the agent that triggered their execution.

 ### Creating Custom Providers